Research Fellow – 5G New Air Interface Techniques

 The successful candidate will, in collaboration with other researchers, specify, design and implement the systems under investigation.

-For more information and to apply online, please download the further details and click on the 'apply online' button below.
+For more information, to download the further details and to apply online, please click on the 'apply' button below.

 We acknowledge, understand and embrace diversity.